Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 Seller situations we solve

-Owners who inherited land in Jefferson County and do not want to keep paying taxes
+Owners who inherited land in Jefferson County and don't want to keep paying taxes

 Absentee owners who no longer live near Monticello